 To live each day in search of adventure, together as a family, and to inspire you to find your purpose so you can live your life to the fullest.

 We live with a dedication to intention.
 We strive to wake up each day with intention—with purpose—to experience new things, to learn new things, to challenge ourselves, and therefore grow as people.

-We’re a full time travel family.
-But we are not your typical family.
-For starters we have five kids making travel a little more hectic.
-We also sold all our stuff and moved into our thirty foot motorhome to travel back in 2015.
+We’re a full-time travel family, but not your typical family.
+For starters we have five kids, making travel a little more hectic.
+We also sold all our stuff and moved into our thirty-foot motorhome to travel back in 2015.
 Well, not all our stuff …we kept our surfboards, climbing gear, and any other camping/hiking gear that would fit.
 We love adventure and the outdoors and that’s what all our travels center around.